 However, the two aren’t always linked.
 It’s possible to be fatigued without being depressed, and it’s possible to be depressed without being fatigued.
-Fatigue and depression also could be symptoms from a medical condition like cancer, or side effects of a medication.
+Fatigue and depression also could be symptoms of a medical condition like cancer, or side effects of medication.

 When Should I Talk to My Doctor About Fatigue?

 It’s normal to feel fatigued from time to time.
 However, if that feeling lasts for two weeks or more, or it affects your daily life, you should contact your doctor.

 Because fatigue can come from many causes, you should pay attention to any other symptoms you’re feeling.
 If your tiredness is associated with other symptoms of depression, you should talk to your doctor to see if you have a depressive disorder.

 - Different eating habits

 - Low energy

 - Physical pain

 For more information about different mental health conditions, including depression, call UPMC Western Psychiatric Hospital at 1-877-624-4100 or 412-624-1000.